liberapay/liberapay.com/README.md

 ![Success](https://raw.github.com/whit537/www.gittip.com/master/img-src/success.png)

 Congratulations!
-Click "Sign in with GitHub" and you're off and running.
+Sign in using Twitter or GitHub and you're off and running.
 At some point, try [running the test suite](#testing).